-For years, the Department of Technology Services (DTS) has offered Executive Branch Agencies a Centralized Call Management System (CCMS).
+For years, the Division of Technology Services (DTS) has offered Executive Branch Agencies a Centralized Call Management System (CCMS).
 This application is designed to assist agencies in the management of call-center activities through efficient call-routing to skill-based agents; and, the collection of call activity data for monitoring and analyzing performance.
 Contact Center Specialists have access to real-time and historical reports to assist in managing resources and customer calls.
 The system analyzes trends, establishes performance benchmarks and assists the planning of customer service initiatives.

 DTS has announced that the Avaya CMS platform will be decommissioned June 30, 2018, and will no longer be supported by DTS.
 Customers should contact their Voice Solutions Engineer to discuss/develop a migration plan to the new DTS supported platform.

 DTS has recently implemented a new Customer Interaction Center (CIC) platform for managing call-center activities.
 Through the competitive bid process, DTS awarded Interactive Intelligence Inc. a contract to provide CIC solutions.
 This solution allows a contact center to take a highly personalized, all-in-one approach to customer care.

 The CIC is located at the State Office Building; it is monitored and maintained by DTS PBX maintenance personnel.